There are only so many hours in a day.

 Look at the opportunity cost:

-The average marketer is spending five to six hours a week on social media.
+The average marketer spends five to six hours a week on social media.

 That means you’re spending 260 hours a year on social media.